Let’s talk about how to stay well when everyone else is sick.

 5 – Supplements

 For keeping the immune system healthy, I take a high quality multi vitamin and vitamin D. I also use melatonin as well to make sure I stay well rested.
 During cold and flu season, I also love supplements with elderberry, zinc and echinacea (note that echinacea hasn’t been studied in children so I don’t recommend using it for younger kids).
-Just make sure you’re choosing high quality supplements.
+Just make sure you’re choosing high quality supplements, and always talk with your doctor first.

 Bottom line: prioritize your wellness.
 Prioritize your rest and sleep.
 Say no to anything extra that will overfill your day and cause you more stress.
 These are all so important when focusing on how to stay well.